Driver licence in New Zealand: Stages for car and motorcycle licences

 In 1999 plastic card licences replaced the plasticised paper licences.
 These needed to be renewed every 10 years, and featured a digital photo of the holder and a signature.

 Newly styled licences similar to those in Europe were introduced as of 24 November 2014, coming into effect on 1 December 2014.
 Learner and Restricted licences are now issued for five years (previously ten) whereas full licences continue to be issued for ten years.
 This rule of licence renewal, however, changes after the person has reached their 75th birthday.

+In mid-April 2025, Transport Minister Chris Bishop announced that the Government was planning to simplify the driving license system by replacing the full driving license test with a 18-month trial period and reducing the number of eyesight tests required.
+In early February 2026, Bishop confirmed that the Government would proceed with plans to eliminate the full driving test, institute a 6-12 month trial period for restricted drivers, lower licensing fees and reduce eyesight test requirements.
+These changes are expected to come into effect on 25 January 2027.

 Learner Licence

 A car learner licence is gained after scoring at least 32 out of 35 on a multiple-choice test relating to the Road Code.
 Once gained, it allows the holder to drive a car provided they display black-on-yellow learner plates and are accompanied by a "supervisor" (being any person who has a full New Zealand licence of the same class, and has had it or an equivalent overseas licence for at least two years).
 After having passed the test, the person will gain a temporary learner licence to use until they gain the photo learner licence.